-Flood Zone - The subject property is within the Zone A special flood hazard area and considered similar to Comparable Nos.
-2, 3 and 4.
-Comparable No. 1 is outside of a special flood hazard area and a minor downward adjustment will be made for this reason.
+Flood Zone - The subject property is within Zone X and entirely outside of a special flood hazard area, as is Comparable No. 1.
+Comparable Nos.
+2, 3 and 4 are all within the Zone AE special flood hazard area and a minor upward adjustment will be made for this reason.